student86rv/crudApp/README.md

 Project structure:

-Model level is represented by POJO classes Developer, Account, Skill.
+Model layer is represented by POJO classes Developer, Account, Skill.

-Repository level includes the basic application's functionality.
+Repository layer includes the basic application's functionality.
 Classes DeveloperRepository, AccountRepository and SkillRepository provide access to appropriate tables in database and execution of CRUD operations.

-Service level is represented by DeveloperService, AccountService, SkillService classes.
-In this project Service level classes don't contain any business logic.
-This classes are used only for representation of appropriate application's level.
+Service layer is represented by DeveloperService, AccountService, SkillService classes.
+In this project Service layer classes don't contain any business logic.
+This classes are used only for representation of appropriate application's layer.

-REST API level is represented by DeveloperServlet, AccountServlet and SkillServlet classes.
+REST API layer is represented by DeveloperServlet, AccountServlet and SkillServlet classes.
 This classes handle HTTP requests, therefore it provide remote access to data storage.

 Please visit application's main page: https://crud-app-rv86.herokuapp.com